 While futures prices are highly correlated with the underlying physical commodity price during the life of the futures contract, that correlation is not perfect until delivery.
 The difference between the active month or nearby futures price and the physical price of a commodity is the basis.
-The formula for calculating basis is:
+The formula for calculating basis is as follows:

 Consider the example of a farmer who is growing corn on his acreage.
 The farmer knows that the harvest of the corn crop will occur during the fall season.
-To protect price risk that farmer will often sell new crop futures contracts on the Chicago Board of Trade (CBOT) division of the Chicago Mercantile Exchange (CME).
-The December (new crop) corn futures contract will be the instrument used to hedge or lock in a price for the farmers' crop.
+To protect price risk, the farmer will often sell corn futures contracts on the Chicago Board of Trade (CBOT) division of the Chicago Mercantile Exchange (CME).
+The December (new crop) corn futures contract will be the instrument used to hedge or lock in a price for the farmer's crop.

-Let us consider an example where the cash price for corn is $3.90 per bushel in the physical market.
-If the December futures price for corn is at $4.00 per bushel and the farmer sells futures the basis is 10 cents under (the difference between the physical price and the futures price for corn).
+Consider an example where the cash price for corn is $3.90 per bushel in the physical market.
+If the December futures price for corn is at $4.00 per bushel and the farmer sells futures on it, the basis is 10 cents under (the difference between the physical price and the futures price for corn).
 The term under refers to the fact that the cash price is below the futures price at the time of the hedge transaction.

-When it finally comes time for the farmer to sell his corn crop in the physical market the farmer closes the futures position.
+When it finally comes time for the farmer to sell his corn crop in the physical market, the farmer closes the futures position.
 The farmer will buy back the short position that was the price hedge.
 If the differential between cash and futures (the basis) is 10 cents under when the transaction is completed, the hedge was perfect.
-However, if the basis is lower than 10 cents under -- the farmer loses money on the basis hedge.
-If the basis is higher than 10 cents under the farmer makes money on the basis hedge.
+If the basis is lower than 10 cents under, the farmer loses money on the basis hedge.
+If the basis is higher than 10 cents under, the farmer makes money on the basis hedge.

-Our example considered a farmer, a producer -- however, consumers who buy futures to hedge the future price risk of a commodity also exchange price risk for basis risk -- only in the other direction.
+The earlier example considered a farmer, a producer, but consumers who buy futures to hedge the future price risk of a commodity also exchange price risk for basis risk, only in the other direction.
 The farmer uses futures to protect against lower prices; the consumer uses futures to protect against higher prices.

 The consumer would buy futures, which is a long hedge.
 By virtue of the long hedge, the consumer would be short the basis.
 Therefore, the consumer has the opposite risk of the farmer.
 If the basis weakens, the consumer has a positive economic result due to the hedge and if it strengthens, the consumer has a negative economic result.

 Basis risk occurs when market participants use futures markets to hedge a purchase or sale that will take place at a later date.
 Basis tends to be a term used when referring to the agricultural markets.
-However, basis has applications for all futures where a cash or a physical element is present for hedgers who can be either producers or consumers of a commodity.
+Basis has applications for all futures where cash or a physical element is present for hedgers who can be either producers or consumers of a commodity.